Medical expert breaks down what happened to Damar Hamlin

 “The electrical impact right in the chest right at the microsecond where the heart is vulnerable for that causes it to lose its rhythm and go into fibrillation,” the Kettering Health cardiologist said.

-According to doctors, Hamlin is likely in a medicated, induced coma as they wait to see how his body responds. but the quick action of medics on the scene is what saved damars life.
+According to doctors, Hamlin is likely in a medicated, induced coma as they wait to see how his body responds, but the quick action of medics on the scene is what saved his life.
 Dr. Schwartz also added that the next 24 hours are crucial to Damar’s life.

 “If he does wake up, and he is to make a full recovery, then I would expect to run the appropriate medical test to make sure he has no other cause or other problems and that he can get back to playing football,” he added.